-With this evanescent-counterterm diagram prescriptions in hand, diagrammatic calculation of the $E_I^\prime$ basis contributions to $\gamma_I^{(1)}$ proceeds as described in Sec.~\ref{sec:matchingdiag} and Appendix~\ref{app:algebra}~-~\ref{app:tables}.
-There are 320 contributing two-loop diagrams organized into independent classes $d$ = 4-46 in Fig.~\ref{diagrams}.
 Diagrams 4-31 contribute to NNLO renormalization of scalar four-quark operators, and many also contribute to renormalization of three-quark operators.
 We have adopted the same numbering scheme for these diagrams used in Ref.~\cite{Buras:1989xd,Buras:2000if}, and have verified that our results for these diagrams agree with the scalar four-quark operator results of Ref.~\cite{Buras:2000if} after changing to the appropriate evanescent operator basis (the ``Greek projection'' basis, see Appendix \ref{app:algebra}).
 Diagrams 32-46 are new.
 For future calculations, it is interesting to note that there are no additional two-loop diagram classes appearing for operators with more than six quarks.
 In principle the two-loop anomalous dimension of any $\Delta B = N$ operator composed of a product of scalar diquarks could be computed from the results of Table~\ref{diag_results}, combinatorics, and group theory.

 After including all appropriate one-loop counterterms, including the $E_I^\prime$ evanescent counterterms defined by Eq.~\eqref{evCTprescrip}, the $1/\bar{\varepsilon}$ pole part of each diagram can be decomposed into a color factor for each diagram times a linear combination of Dirac structures that is identical up to diquark permutations for all diagrams in the class.
 The pole parts of these Dirac structures are shown in Table~\ref{diag_results}, and the corresponding color factor for a representative diagram is shown in Table~\ref{color_factors}.
 The $1/\bar{\varepsilon}$ pole coefficients of the combined spin-color tensors with non-vanishing contributions to $T^{AAS}$ operators are shown in Table~\ref{results_A}.
 The corresponding pole coefficients contributing to $T^{SSS}$ operators are shown in Table~\ref{results_S}.
 After re-introducing quark fields and flavor tensors for a given operator by Eq.~\eqref{rosetta}, the resulting pole structures for each operator are related by Eq.~\eqref{evbasis} to a multiple of the original operator plus irrelevant contributions to $L_{IE_I}^{(2),2}$.